-Employees who refuse to submit to a test administered in accordance with this program may forfeit their eligibility for all www.www.www.www.ec. ecompensation medical and indemnity benefits and will be subject to dismissal.
+Employees who refuse to submit to a test administered in accordance with this program may forfeit their eligibility for all Workers' Compensation medical and indemnity benefits and will be subject to dismissal.
 Employees who refuse to submit to a chemical breath test will be subject to dismissal.

-VIII.
+30 VIII.
 TESTING PROCEDURE

-A. Tested Substances
+32 A. Tested Substances

+33

-The City may test for any or all of the following drugs:
+34 The City may test for any or all of the following drugs:

+35

-Alcohol
+36 Alcohol

-Amphetamines (Biphetamine, Desoxyn, Dexedrine)
+37 Amphetamines (Biphetamine, Desoxyn, Dexedrine)

-Cannabinoids (i.e., marijuana, hashish)
+38 Cannabinoids (i.e., marijuana, hashish)

-Cocaine
+39 Cocaine

-Phencyclidine (PCP)
+40 Phencyclidine (PCP)

-Methaqualone (Quaalude, Parest, Sopor)
+41 Methaqualone (Quaalude, Parest, Sopor)

-Opiates
+42 Opiates

-Barbiturates (Phenobarbital, Tuinal, Amytal)
+43 Barbiturates (Phenobarbital, Tuinal, Amytal)

-Benzodiazophines (Ativan, Azene, Clonopin, Dalmane, Diazepam, Halcion,
+44 Benzodiazophines (Ativan, Azene, Clonopin, Dalmane, Diazepam, Halcion,

-Librium, Poxipam, Restoril, Serax, Tranxene, Valium, Vertron, Xanax)
+45 Librium, Poxipam, Restoril, Serax, Tranxene, Valium, Vertron, Xanax)

-Methadone (Dolophine, Methadose)
+46 Methadone (Dolophine, Methadose)

-Propoxyphene (Darvocet, Darvon N, Dolene)
+47 Propoxyphene (Darvocet, Darvon N, Dolene)

-B. Consent Required

-Job applicants and employees will be asked to sign a Consent To Testing form.
-Execution of the consent to testing form by the employee shall not constitute a waiver of the grievance/arbitration procedures, if applicable.
+48

-Designated Laboratory
+B. Designated Laboratory